 - A customer’s water business can also provide referrals for specialist family violence services.

-We have taken all reasonable steps to ensure your information is protected during the survey process.
-If you have a privacy query, please contact us via firstname.lastname@example.org.
+The survey is being conducted by a reputable research company and we have taken all reasonable steps to ensure your information is protected during the survey process.
+If you have any questions about the survey, please contact us via firstname.lastname@example.org.